 - $45 application fee

-- 500-word personal statement — Please describe accomplishments or experiences that are pertinent to goals for graduate study in interactive media
+- 500-word personal statement — Please describe accomplishments or experiences that are pertinent to your goals for graduate study in interactive media.
+Explain how graduate studies will advance your professional goals.
+Your topic should be relevant to your course of study and effectively demonstrate depth of thought, critical thinking, and ability to perform deep research and formulate ideas.

-- Portfolio of written, visual or audio work (see “online portfolio requirement” below)
+- Portfolio of written, visual or audio work (Please see “Online portfolio requirement” below for more details)

 - An original writing sample (minimum 1,000 words) — This can be an academic, professional or creative work that has already been produced, or a new piece of writing on a topic of the applicant's choice.